Zeroandzerox/AlpacaNDMA/README.md

 The strategy is designed to run continuously during market hours and can be deployed as multiple independent processes, allowing different strategies and/or Alpaca accounts to run on the same machine.

 Warning: This software *can* place real stock orders through the Alpaca API.
 It is designed to be used as a validation test for more complex strategies when run parallel.
-Use [paper trading](https://docs.alpaca.markets/us/docs/paper-trading) in an account not running any other strategies or manual trades.
+It is highly recommended you use [paper trading](https://docs.alpaca.markets/us/docs/paper-trading) in an account not running any other strategies or manual trades.

 ## How It Works